duangle/scopes/doc/intro.rst

 How to build Bangra on Linux:

-* You need build-essentials, clang 3.9, libclang 3.9 and LLVM 3.9 installed
+* You need build-essentials, clang 3.9, libclang 3.9 and LLVM 3.9 installed,
+  as well as xxd.
 * Put ``clang++`` and ``llvm-config`` in your path OR extract the clang distro into the repo folder and rename it to ``clang``.
 * You also need the latest source distribution of